luetkemj/jsrlt/tutorial/part6.md

 };
 ```

 Now let's update our ai system so the goblins can actually path to the player instead of just pondering the meaning of life.
-In `./src/systems/ai.js` import our aStar lib that we just created.
+In `./src/systems/ai.js` import the aStar lib that we just created.

 ```diff
 import ecs from "../state/ecs";